Search on for coaching centre owner, IT professional in Assam JEE proxy candidate case: Police | Education

 Search on for coaching centre owner, IT professional in Assam JEE proxy candidate case: Police

-The Assam Police has launched a hunt to apprehend two prime accused - an owner of a coaching institute and an employee of a leading IT company - in connection with the JEE (Mains) examination scam in which a candidate allegedly used an impersonator to appear for the test on his behalf and secured 99.8 percent marks, a senior officer said on Friday.
-Five persons, including the candidate, his doctor father, and an invigilator, were arrested on Wednesday and taken into police custody for five days, he said.
+After arresting the topper of the JEE (Mains) examination in Assam and his doctor father for allegedly using an impersonator to write the test, the state police is looking for an owner of a coaching institute and an employee of a leading IT company in connection with the fraud in the country's prestigious engineering entrance exam.
+Five persons have been arrested in the case so far and taken into police custody for five days, a senior officer said on Friday.

-"The police are searching for the owner of a city-based coaching institute and an employee of a leading IT company," Guwahati Additional Deputy Commissioner (West) Supportive Lal Baruah told PTI.
+"The police are searching for an owner of a city-based coaching institute and an employee of a leading IT company," Additional Deputy Commissioner of Police (West), Guwahati Suprotive Lal Baruah told PTI.
 Many people are suspected to be involved in the malpractice and the investigation is on to unearth the racket, another senior police officer said.

-The state police approached the National Testing Agency, which has conducted the examination across the country and sought information related to the JEE Mains to help them in their investigations.
-The NTA had outsourced the infrastructural and human resources support to an IT company for conducting the examinations, the police officer said.
+The state police approached the National Testing Agency, which has conducted the examination across the country, and sought information related to the JEE (Mains) exam to help them in their investigations.
+The NTA had outsourced the infrastructural and human resources support to an IT company for conducting the examination, the police officer said.

 - READ MORE ON: